ricardsoleaxa/gaad-hackathon-template/submission-guides/design-thinking-artifacts.md

 | Impaired Person | A content consumer with one or more disabilities or disorders.
 Needs to be able to interact with accessible content to achieve goals. |

-#### Step 2:  **Brainstorm Actitivites**
+#### Step 2: Brainstorm Activities
-Once your team has chosen a persona, brainstorm as many tasks that persona needs to do as it relates to accessbility.
+Once your team has chosen a persona, brainstorm as many tasks that persona needs to do as it relates to accessibility.

 1. Set 10 minutes on the timer
 2. Brainstorm what tasks your persona needs to do?
 What are their jobs?
-What activites does this persona do as it relates to accessibility?
+What activities does this persona do as it relates to accessibility?
 3. Discuss your stickies as a team
 4. Vote on the most important task and bring this idea to the next activity

-#### Step 3:  **Scenario Map**
+#### Step 3: Scenario Map
 Place your top voted task at the top of this activity.
 Now we are going to breakdown the steps taken by your persona to complete this task.

 1. Spend 5 minutes determining the high level steps that your user performs to complete the task your team has identified.
 Fill in stickies within the "steps" row
 2. Next, as a team, discuss what your persona is doing, thinking, and feeling during each step you have outlined.
 Add your notes to the board as stickies.
 3. Once you have filled in the board, spend 5 minutes and vote on any pain points or opportunities that your team discovered.
 Try to think of where the Atomic Theme Builder tool might be introduced to *reduce* or *eliminate* the pain point you discovered.
-4. Bring the top opporunity to the next activity.
+4. Bring the top opportunity to the next activity.

 ### Phase 2:

-#### Step 4:  **Define the Problem**
+#### Step 4:  Define the Problem

 >Note: the output of this activity will be used to fill out your [Playback Brief](/challenges/common/presentations/gaad-hackathon-playback-template.pptx)